Canada may have hit its long-awaited electric vehicle turning point | CBC News

 From concept to business reality

-Electric Autonomy's di Cara said that besides egging on car makers, the transition will cause a new flood of entrepreneurial businesses to serve the industry similar to his own start-up, an EV-based online media venture.
+Electric Autonomy's di Cara said that besides egging on carmakers, the transition will cause a new flood of entrepreneurial businesses to serve the industry similar to his own start-up, an EV-based online media venture.
 One of the company's recent projects was a challenge to architects to create the EV equivalent of gas stations.

 The winning design by Scottish architect James Silvester, used to illustrate this story, will actually be turned into a reality in British Columbia by service station company Parkland, one of the sponsors of the competition.